Liquor and Gaming Regulation online services

 - you won't need to submit any further identification documents unless something changes.

-New applicants who haven't set up a QDI will need to provide 100 points of ID from the documents in this list with their application.
+You'll still need to verify your ID.
+You'll need to provide 100 points of ID from the documents in this list with your application.
 One must be a primary document and at least 1 must show your photo and 1 your signature.

 -